 Vegetarian Stuffed Peppers with Brown Rice, Mushrooms, and Feta

 You won’t miss the meat in these Vegetarian Stuffed Peppers with Brown Rice, Mushrooms, and Feta!
-And these tasty stuffed peppers are also low-glycemic, gluten-free and South Beach Diet friendly.
+And these tasty stuffed peppers are also low-glycemic and gluten-free.
 Use Oven Dinners to find more recipes like this one.

 Recently on the Kalyn’s Kitchen Facebook page a reader asked whether I had a stuffed pepper recipe that was vegetarian.
 That inquiry started the idea of vegetarian stuffed peppers swirling around in my mind, and this week when I got together with Jake for a day of cooking, we came up with these Vegetarian Stuffed Peppers with Brown Rice, Mushrooms, and Feta.